creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 1. Check `ENGINES_INDEX.md` to see which engines exist and the required dependencies.
 2. Never update this file automatically—it is manually maintained.
-3. If a missing engine blocks a task, add a note to `codex-todo.md` and wait for human clarification.
+3. If a missing engine blocks a task, add a note to `human-todo.md` tagged with `🔧 Requires human` and wait for clarification.

 ### 🧠 Codex Notes and Self‑Tasks